silverhammermba/superuser/extras/glossary.markdown

 Continuous
 : Describes data which can only be measured.

+Cryptanalysis
+: The study of ciphers for the purpose of extracting key or plaintext from ciphertet

 Data
 : Fact.
 Truth.
 Can be interpreted to produce information.

+Decryption
+: The process of producing plaintext from ciphertext (usually using the key).

+Digest
+: The output of a hash function

 Digital
 : Information which can be perfectly represented using discrete data.

 Discrete
 : Describes data which can be counted.

+Encryption
+: The process of producing ciphertext from plaintext.

 Evaluate
 : For a function, to determine its output given input.